When Rob and I discuss the merits of all our favourite global cities, somehow Sydney always comes out on top.

 A visit to Sydney wouldn’t be complete without a visit to one of it’s many beaches.
 A staple Australian activity is to buy fish and chips from a take away shop near the beach and eat them while you’re sitting on the sand.

-My favourite is Manly (pictured above) which is a seaside suburb with great cafes and restaurants on the north shore.
+My top choice is Manly, which is a seaside suburb with great cafes and restaurants on the north shore.
 The ferry ride from Circular Quay is 100% worth it just for the views.

 Bondi is the most famous of Sydney’s beaches.
-It’s a really nice beach with plenty of places to eat along the waterfront, though Bondi can get insanely crowded (especially on a sunny weekend day).
+It’s a really nice beach where you can learn to surf or pick a place to eat along the waterfront.
+Just keep in mind that Bondi can get crowded (especially on a sunny weekend day).

-Coogee is a little further out of the city and is much less crowded than Bondi.
+Coogee is a little further out of the city but is much quieter than Manly or Bondi.
 There’s actually a really awesome coastal walk along the ocean cliffs between Bondi and Coogee which takes about an hour and a half.

 4. Eat Asian food